cinecert/mxf-digest/readme.md

 ### Canonical Encoding

-The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form "urn:smpte:mxf-digest:&lt;b58-digits&gt;", where "mxf-digest" is a registered NSS as defined in this document, and &lt;b58-digits&gt; is the Base58 encoding of the binary value of the sequence digest.
+The MXF-DIGEST value is created by encoding the sequence digest value as URN item of the form `urn:smpte:mxf-digest:&lt;b58-digits&gt;`, where `mxf-digest` is a registered NSS as defined in this document, and `&lt;b58-digits&gt;` is the Base58 encoding of the sequence digest value octets.
 The Base58 encoding shall be interpreted as defined in [SMPTE ST 2114](https://doi.org/10.5594/SMPTE.ST2114.2017), Sec.
 5.1 "C4 Base58".

 #### Example